CREPIC21/linux-server-wordpress-configuration/README.md

-# Linux Server Configuration including:
+# Linux Server Configuration - Setting Up a Wordpress Site
- - DNS, VPS, WEB, PHP, MySql, WordPress, SSH
+ - VM, SSH, DNS, VPS, WEB, PHP, MySql, WordPress

+> :mega: In the configuration steps replace all occurrences of:
+> - `wordpresslinux.xyz` with your chosen domain name
+> - `wordpress` with your own chosen word
+> - `vm_ip_address` with your VM IP address

 ## **1. Create VM in Azure or any other cloud provider(Digital Ocean, Linode, AWS...)**
 - use Ubuntu Server 20.04 image